• Home

 How can you implement it well?

-Ongoing Support – provide as necessary
+Ongoing Support – provide as needed

-• Equipment Provision: Supply personal computers and internet access to remove financial and logistical barriers to ensure participants can practice skills outside formal training sessions.
+• Equipment Provision: Supply personal computers and internet access to remove financial or logistical barriers, ensuring participants can practice skills outside of training.

-Evaluation and Feedback – implement a system for continuous improvement.
-Collect feedback on the training experience, perceived benefits, and areas for improvement from the participants.
-Use the feedback received to refine and improve the training program continuously.
+Collect feedback from participants about their experience, perceived benefits, and areas for improvement.
+Use this feedback to refine and improve the training program over time.

 Equity Considerations